 It’s the fourth type of blockchain.
 A consortium blockchain is known as a federated blockchain.
-We can say this is similar to hybrid blockchain.
+We can say this is similar to a hybrid blockchain.
 Meaning that it has private and public blockchain features.
 However, in this type of blockchain, multiple organizational members collaborate on the decentralized network.
 It is like a private blockchain that allows limited access to a particular group.
 It eliminates the risks that may associate with private blockchain which comes with a single entity controlling the network.

-Validator node initiates, receives, and validates transactions and member nodes can receive or initiate transactions.
+The validator node initiates, receives, and validates transactions and member nodes can receive or initiate transactions.